 On October 26, 2020, we entered into an amendment to a certain business development agreement with certain finders in Russia, Belarus, South Africa, Brazil, Mexico and Guatemala, pursuant to which the Company paid the finders an aggregate one-time payment of \$400,000, plus value-added tax and issued to them warrants to purchase an aggregate of 650,000 ordinary shares at an exercise price of \$18 per share, which may be exercised on a cashless basis.
 The finders waived any and all past, present and future compensation to which they are or may be entitled pursuant to the agreements and all activities undertaken on our behalf, including the right to a percentage of future revenues we receive from scans made by the Nanox Systems and the issuance of warrants.
 These finders and their assigns also agree not to sell the shares underlying the warrants in excess of 10% of the daily average trading volume of our shares during the five trading days preceding such sale.
 In addition, these finders became party to the Registration Rights Agreement with respect to the ordinary shares underlying their warrants.
-In December 2020, 658,949 of such warrants were exercised for a net of 498,225 ordinary shares.
+In December 2020, 390,000 of such warrants were exercised for a net of 271,630 ordinary shares and in February 2021, 260,000 of such warrants were exercised for a net of 200,283 ordinary shares.